List of East Bengal FC seasons: Key

-Indian Super League seasons

-The Indian Super League (ISL) began in the year 2014 without official recognition from the Asian Football Confederation (AFC), the governing body for the sport in Asia.
-In 2017–18, the Indian Super League was expanded to a ten-team competition and earned recognition from the AFC.
-East Bengal moved from the I-League to the ISL as the eleventh team in the 2020–21 season when ISL was given the highest level league status in the Indian football system.
-In their inaugural season in the ISL, East Bengal finished in ninth place.
-In the 2021–22, East Bengal finished at the bottom of the table in the eleventh position, winning just one out of the twenty matches in the league.

-National Football League/I-League seasons
+National League seasons

 The National Football League started in the year 1996 as the first football league in India to be organized on a national scale.
 East Bengal participated in the league from its inaugural season, and has been the only football team in India to have participated in all editions of the nation's premier league until 2020, when the Indian Super League was announced as the Premier football competition in India.
 The club has won the National League thrice (2000–01, 2002–03 and 2003–04) and has finished as runner-up on seven occasions.
 Along with the National League, the club has also won the Federation Cup, the premier cup tournament in India eight times.

+East Bengal moved from the I-League to the Indian Super League as the eleventh team in the 2020–21 season when ISL was given the highest level league status in the Indian football system.
+In their inaugural season in the ISL, East Bengal finished in ninth place.
+In the 2021–22, East Bengal finished at the bottom of the table in the eleventh position, winning just one out of the twenty matches in the league.